yaruluo/49_List_inArraySlots/README.md

 ### Members for List_inArraySlots
 #### Fields
-Reference to first node in the list
+Reference to an integer array
+Integer that stores the last used index
 #### Constructors
-No-arg initializes the list with a null in the aforementioned reference
+No-arg initializes a small (4-element) integer array, with no inidices used

 #### Methods
+- toString that renders all elements up to (&inc) the last used index Methods to...
-- Indexing method to follow the links from one node to the next for a certain number of steps (argument of 0 returns the first node)
+- to append an element to the end of the list
-- Method to determine length of list
-- Method to insert node after a certain index
-- Method to overwrite the contents of a node, leaving link to subsequent node intact
-- Method to erase the contents of a node
-- Method to remove a node entirely
-- Method to add a node to the end of a list
+- to overwrite an element in the middle of the list
-- Method to add the contents of a list of nodes to the end of a list
+- to append another list to the end of the list
+- to expand the contained integer array when necessary
 ### Remarks
-Implementation of a node object will be necessary.
-The node object will contain a reference to some useful data and a reference to the next node.

 The UserOfList class will instantiate several list objects and test every method in sequence on some or all of the objects, as necessary for each method.